Skip to main content

 The company’s dazzling international expansion has made it one of the world’s leading brands.
 Since then, it has continued to innovate dynamically, launching new specialties such as Design and Street Art, which are enjoying international success.

 Now a multi-disciplinary auction house, Artcurial has acquired an international position.
-With four main sales venues in Paris, Monaco, Marrakech and Switzerland, the company has established itself as a leading player in the global art market, with 72% of its buyers coming from abroad.
-In 2023, the house will total €217 million, a record since its creation.
+With four main sales venues in Paris, Monaco, Marrakech and Switzerland, the company has established itself as a leading player in the global art market.
+In 2024, the company achieved €186.6m; 13 record auction prices, 110 auctions including 33 Online sales, 13 million-dollar sales, 118 private collections dispersed, 232 lots pre-empted or acquired by museum institutions.

 ARTCURIAL